ejmastnak/nutria/docs/source/index.rst

 ..
-Nutrient Tracker documentation master file, created by sphinx-quickstart on Tue Mar 21 09:22:42 2023.
+Nutria Nutrition documentation master file, created by sphinx-quickstart on Tue Mar 21 09:22:42 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Nutrient Tracker's documentation!
+Welcome to Nutria Nutrition's documentation!
 ============================================

 How it works in 30 seconds